Phnom Penh to Battambang

 To begin with, riding up Monivong road takes you past the Chrouy Changva Bridge and along the Ton Le Sap River.
 This part of town has a Muslim flavour.
 You cycle past Mosques and Masjids with bearded men wearing kufis and thobes while many of the women wear hijabs and abayas.
 Another fascinating side of Cambodia.
 After awhile you pass the second Ton Le Sap bridge.

 About 40kms out of town you see Oudong on your left.
 It is easy to spot as the remnants of the former centre of power are perched on one of the few mountains in the area.
 Oudong was the royal residence and Cambodia’s capital for more than 250 years until 1866.
 It is also known as the “City of Past Kings”.
 You could stop here and look around, but it is better to visit Oudong on a day trip from Phnom Penh.

-After Oudong the ride takes you through some twists and turns before you arrive in Kampong Chhnang.
-The journey from Phnom Penh to Kampong Chhnang is light on traffic and the hazards it presents.
+After Oudong cyclebodia takes you through some twists and turns before you arrive in Kampong Chhnang.
+The journey from Phnom Penh to Kampong Chhnang is light on traffic and the hazards presented are few.
 There are plenty of places to take a break and top up on water.
-As usual the inquisitive locals will want to know what you’re up to and smile with disbelief.
+As usual, the inquisitive locals will want to know what you’re up to and smile with disbelief.

 Kampong Chhnang Province

-Kampong Chhnang Province centuries ago was a main trading route between China and India.
+Centuries ago, Kampong Chhnang Province was on a main trading route between China and India.
 The Kampong Chhnang museum has the archaeological record of its history.
 There is a Khmer Rouge-era airbase in the area.
 This base was built, but not completed, to handle Chinese aircraft.
-During its construction there were many Chinese advisors overseeing the works.
+During its construction, there were many Chinese advisors overseeing the works.